See the types of dimmer switches including what it is, how it works, the different lighting functions, light switch designs, and suitable bulb types.

 Resistive Dimmers

-Leading Edge Dimmers: Leading-edge dimmer switches are commonly utilized for incandescent and halogen light bulbs.
+Leading Edge Dimmers: Leading-edge switches are commonly utilized for incandescent and halogen light bulbs.
 These are less expensive and have a higher wattage since they employ the TRIAC (Triode for Alternating Current) switch to regulate the power of the light fixtures.

-LED Dimmer Switch
+LED Dimmer

 Single Pole Dimmers

-Double Dimmer Switch
+Double Switch

-3 Way Dimmer Switch
+3 Way Switch

-A 3-way dimmer light switch is recommended if you want to be able to turn on a single dimming light fixture from two distinct locations.
 These switches are perfect for extensive corridors or stairs where you would like to control the brightness from either side or large rooms with different seating spaces.

-4 Way Dimmer Switch
+4 Way Switch

 This allows the user to turn on or off a light and control its brightness from three or even more separate spots.
 A 4-way switch’s circuitry is far more intricate than that of a double-pole switch.

-Multi-Location Dimmer Switch
+Multi-Location Switch

-Smart Dimmer Switch
+Smart Switch

 Plug-In Dimmers